MisterRager/screeps/README.md

 ```
 npm install
 npm run build
+nmp run deploy
 ```

-To deploy, there's a config file to use, but I gitignored mine.
-(More info to come)
+To deploy, there's a config file, `/screeps.js` to fill out that the deploy task creates if it cannot find it.
+It will hold your login credentials, so don't commit it.